WolfDen133/WFT-OLD/README.md

 Whats new?

 Added:
-  Refresh timer, tags(as seen below), config saving/editing, /ft reload command.
+  Refresh timer, tags(as seen below), config saving/editing, /ft reload command, /ft name command (gets the name of the ft when clicked).
   Bug fixes, still more tho.

   ### Tags